qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Can't send group emails.
 - Can't send any messages
 - Please  i can't send messages through email why?
+- This email all won't allow me to send emails at all.
+- Won't send email through Gmail.

 ## intent:swipe_swipe_err_to_inbox
 - When I swipe to delete, the deleted email pops back into inbox.